Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 • Liver Cancer

-The symptoms of liver cancer may come out basic and simple like unhealthy weight loss, body fatigue, abdominal pain, etc. As for its treatment, there are a number of surgeries, chemotherapy treatments, radiotherapy, and medications that one can take for a higher chance of recovery.
+The symptoms of liver cancer may come out basic and simple, like unhealthy weight loss, body fatigue, abdominal pain, etc. As for its treatment, there are several surgeries, chemotherapy treatments, radiotherapy, and medications that one can take for a higher chance of recovery.

 • Cervical Cancer